hanhy06/embellish_chat/docs/README.md

 Each test message contained either 230 or 50 characters, and the system was stressed by sending up to **400 × 20 chat messages per second**.

-In real-world servers, typical chat throughput is far lower,
-so TPS impact is effectively negligible.

 * ```execute as @a run embellish-chat test stress n "@hanhy ~~[Test]<RAINBOW>__ 100% working!__||50||~~"```
 * ```execute as @a run embellish-chat test stress n "@everyone @here **Check out this new [update]<green> __news__** right [here](https://github.com/hanhy06/embellish-chat)! _First come, first served — join now for an exclusive ||special|| gift!_ ~~If you come late, there won't be any left~~"```